What the LA Teachers Won, and How They Won It

 This article was originally published by The Nation magazine and is republished here with permission.
 Read the full text of Eric Blanc's article here.

-Red State Revolt: The Teachers’ Strike Wave and Working-Class Politics by Eric Blanc is 40% off until Monday, June 24th at 11:59PM EST.
+Red State Revolt: The Teachers' Strike Wave and Working-Class Politics is 40% off until Monday, July 22 at 11:59PM EST as part of our Jacobin sale!

 Los Angeles teachers took on the billionaires and won.
 After months of systematic organizing and over a week of striking, educators on Tuesday voted by an overwhelming majority to support a tentative agreement that codified major wins for LA public schools.
 These include smaller class sizes, a nurse in every school, more counselors and librarians, steps against charter schools, and a slew of “common good” demands regarding social justice-issues like immigrant rights, racial profiling, and green spaces at schools.